gvwilson/sudonomicon/03_proc/index.md

     -   Or needs keyboard input
 -   Can also start process and then [suspend](g:suspend_process) it with Ctrl-Z
     -   Sends `SIGSTOP` instead of `SIGINT`
+    -   It's up to the receiving program to handle this correctly
 -   Use `jobs` to see all suspended processes
 -   Then <code>bg %<em>num</em></code> to resume in the background
 -   Or <code>fg %<em>num</em></code> to [foreground](g:foreground_process) the process